-The investigator(s) will give the Parties and witnesses an opportunity to submit any information, including but not limited to, documents, communications, photographs, videos, audio recordings, text messages, social media posts, and any additional information that relates to the alleged Covered Sexual Harassment.
-The investigator(s) will also work with the RUPD and other campus offices to gather pertinent documentary materials (if any) and other related information.
+The investigator(s) will give the Complainant, Respondent, Parties and witnesses an opportunity to submit any evidenceinformation, including but not limited to, documents, communications, photographs, videos, audio recordings, text messages, and social media posts, and any additional information that relates to the alleged Covered Sexual Harassment.
+The investigator(s) will also work with the RUPD and other campus offices to gather pertinent documentary materials (if any) and other relevantrelated information.

-All information and records will be stored in a secure manner in accordance with law and University policy.
+All evidence information and records will be stored in a secure manner in accordance with law and University policy.

-Prior to completion of the investigation, the Parties will have an equal opportunity to review and respond to the information obtained through the investigation that directly relates to the allegations in the Formal Complaint.
-The purpose of the inspection and review process is to allow each party the equal opportunity to meaningfully respond to the information prior to conclusion of the investigation.
+Prior to completion of the investigation, the Parties will have an equal opportunity to review and respond to the evidence information obtained through the investigation that directly relates to the allegations in the Formal Complaint.
+The purpose of the inspection and review process is to allow each party the equal opportunity to meaningfully respond to the evidence information prior to conclusion of the investigation.

-Information that will be available for inspection and review by the Parties will be any information that is directly related to the allegations raised in the Formal Complaint.
+EvidenceInformation that will be available for inspection and review by the Parties will be any evidenceinformation that is directly related to the allegations raised in the Formal Complaint.
 It will include any:

-- Evidence that is relevant, even if that evidence does not end up being relied upon by the University in making a determination regarding responsibility; and - Inculpatory or exculpatory evidence (meaning evidence that tends to prove or disprove the allegations) that is directly related to the allegations, whether obtained from a party or other source.
+• Evidence that is relevant, even if that evidence does not end up being relied upon by the University in making a determination regarding responsibility; and

+Inculpatory or exculpatory evidence (meaning evidence that tends to prove or disprove the allegations) that is directly related to the allegations, whether obtained from a party or other source.

-All Parties must submit any information they would like the investigator to consider before the Parties' time to inspect and review evidence begins.
+All Parties must submit any ovidence information they would like the investigator to consider before the Parties' time to inspect and review evidence begins.

 Federal regulations require that the Parties be given access to all evidence that is directly related to the allegations in the Formal Complaint prior to the conclusion of the investigation so that the Parties may respond and/or prepare for the hearing.
-In order to protect the privacy of all Parties and ensure that evidence is used only for purposes related to this Title IX Grievance Process, prior to obtaining access to any information, the Parties and their Support Persons, Campus Liaisons, and Advisors must sign an agreement not to disseminate, photograph or otherwise copy any information obtained during the investigation or hearing process.
+In order to protect the privacy of all Parties and ensure that evidence is used only for purposes related to this Title IX Grievance Process, pPrior to obtaining access to any evidence information, the Parties and their Support Persons, Campus Liaisons, and Advisors must sign an agreement not to disseminate, photograph or otherwise copy any of the evidence information obtained during the investigation or hearing process, and/or any of the testimony heard during the hearing for any purpose unrelated to the Title IX grievance process.
 Once signed, this agreement may not be withdrawn.
 This agreement does not prohibit the Parties from generally discussing with others the allegations under investigation, or from speaking with their Advisor, Support Person and/or Campus Liaison about the facts and evidence of the case.

-The investigator(s) will send the information made available to each party and each party's Advisor, if any, to inspect and review.
-The specific means or technology used to provide the information may vary depending on the circumstances of the case and the University shall have the sole discretion to determine the appropriate format in which information is made available and any restrictions or limitations on access.
+The investigator(s) will send the evidence information made available to each party and each party's Advisor, if any, to inspect and review.
+The specific means or technology used to provide the information evidence may vary depending on the circumstances of the case and the University shall have the sole discretion to determine the appropriate format in which information evidence is made available and any restrictions or limitations on access.

-The Parties will have ten (10) days to review the information and submit a written response by email to the investigator(s).
-If Parties do not provide the investigator(s) with a written response within ten (10) days, it will be assumed they reviewed all of the information and chose not to respond.
+The Parties will have ten (10) days to review the information evidence and submit a written response by email to the investigator(s).
+If Parties do not provide the investigator(s) with a written response within ten (10) days, it will be assumed they reviewed all of the information evidence and chose not to respond.
 The investigator(s) will consider the Parties' written responses before completing the Investigation Report.